Colon Therapy Certification and Certificate Program Info

 Most organizations offering colon hydrotherapy certificate programs do require incoming students to hold at least a high school diploma and be at least 18 years of age.
 Those schools that do not offer human anatomy and physiology as part of their curriculum typically require incoming students to prove sufficient knowledge of those subjects before they can begin core coursework.

-Colon therapy certificate programs are typically comprised of classroom lectures, individual research and study hours, video instruction, hands-on table work and colon hydrotherapy sessions.
-Some topics covered in courses include:
+Through classroom lectures, individual research and study hours, video instruction, hands-on table work and colon hydrotherapy sessions, courses include:

 - Human anatomy and physiology